dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/first-steps/web-components.md

 # Web Components

-So called [Custom Elements](https://www.w3.org/TR/custom-elements/), running as a [Web Component](https://github.com/w3c/webcomponents/) can be used to run the `dnb-ui-lib` Components in all other frameworks like Dojo, Vue and Angular.
+So called [Custom Elements](https://www.w3.org/TR/custom-elements/), running as a [Web Component](https://github.com/w3c/webcomponents/) can be used to run the `dnb-ui-lib` components in all other frameworks like Dojo, Vue and Angular.

 ---